andrewgreenh/react-portals/README.md

   transition: transform .5s, opacity .5s;
 }
 ```
+For this example, we imported `CSSTransitionGroup` from `react-transition-group`.
+For more info visit the [GitHub Page](https://github.com/reactjs/react-transition-group)
 This will fade all portaled content in.
 If style the content correctly, you can render it as a modal above the page content.

 ## Simple children portal